carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-Actually, we can just directly loop over the elements of G, in general GAP
+Actually, we can just directly loop over the elements of `G` (in general GAP
-will let you loop over most types of object.
+will let you loop over most types of object).
 We have to switch to using `Size`
 instead of `Length`, as groups don't have a length!

 ~~~